Rural residents see new nuclear plant as boon

 Levy County, population 39,000, has seen plenty of job losses in the past two years as its unemployment rate almost tripled to 12.1 percent.
 But there is hope that the proposed plant will ignite a lethargic economy in one of the poorest areas of Florida, where the per capita income averages less than $15,000 annually.

-The North Carolina-based utility initially estimated it would have the plant online by 2016 or 2017 at a cost of $17 billion, but the date was moved to 2020 since the company cannot get approval from the Nuclear Regulatory Commission before all site and safety reviews are completed.
+The North Carolina-based utility initially estimated it would have the plant online by 2016 or 2017 at an estimated cost of $17 billion for the project, but the date was moved to 2020 since the company cannot get approval from the Nuclear Regulatory Commission before all site and safety reviews are completed.

 Watts Bar, the last U.S. nuclear plant, opened after 22 years of construction and cost $7 billion, about 40 percent of what the Levy County project is projected to cost.

 Several other nuclear plants are planned in the Southeast, but all have been delayed.
-Duke Energy is looking into a new plant in Gaffney, S.C., to serve customers in the Carolinas while Progress is considering a new unit at its existing Harris nuclear plant in New Hill, N.C.
+Duke Energy is looking into a new plant in Gaffney, S.C., to serve customers in the Carolinas.
+Progress is considering a new unit at its existing Harris nuclear plant in New Hill, N.C.

 The economy forced the Tennessee Valley Authority to trim its plans for a potential four-unit nuclear plant in northeast Alabama to one reactor.
 In Virginia, Dominion Resources Inc. has gotten federal approval for an early site permit to add a third reactor to its North Anna Power Station in Louisa, about 60 miles north of Richmond.
 The company, however, has not announced any construction plans.